aws-samples/twingraph/README.md

 ## (**OPTIONAL**) Installation Option 3: Manual Full Installation Steps & Using Poetry Env

-If you have any issues with the easy installation, and are not able to use Docker Compose, follow instructions [here](docs/ManualInstallation.md) for manually installing required packages and core modules of TwinGraph.
+If you have any issues with the quick installation, and are not able to use Docker Compose, follow instructions [here](docs/ManualInstallation.md) for manually installing required packages and core modules of TwinGraph.

 ## Port Forwarding